Open-Cascade-SAS/OCCT/dox/user_guides/tobj/tobj.md

-The main purpose of the *TObj* data model is rapid development of the object-oriented data models for applications, using the existing functionality provided by OCAF (Undo/Redo and persistence) without the necessity to re-develop such functionality from scratch.
+The main purpose of the *TObj* data model is rapid development of the object-oriented data models for applications, using the existing functionality provided by OCAF (Undo/Redo and persistence) without the necessity to redevelop such functionality from scratch.

 As opposed to using bare OCAF (at the level of labels and attributes), TObj facilitates dealing with higher level abstracts, which are closer